alex-hhh/ActivityLog2/doc/fit-read.md

 Some terminology:

 * An ACTIVITY contains a number of SESSIONS.
-Most of the time, there will be only one session, but for multisport activities, there will be multiple sessions, one for each leg of the sport.
+Most of the time, there will be only one session, but for multi-sport activities, there will be multiple sessions, one for each leg of the sport.
 * A SESSION has a number of LAPS.
 This corresponds to each lap recorded by the device.
 * A LAP has a number of LENGTHS.
 Most of the time, there will be only one length, but swim activities have several pool lengths for a LAP
 * A LENGTH has a number of TRACKPOINTS.
-Each trackpoint represents a recording of the monitored parameters (speed, heart rate, cadence, etc) at a moment in time.
+Each track point represents a recording of the monitored parameters (speed, heart rate, cadence, etc) at a moment in time.

-Since the activity object is hierarhical, it can be difficult to access the entire data series for an activity (individual trackpoints).
-Helper functions are provided for iterating over the trackpoints in an activity and session:
+Since the activity object is hierarchical, it can be difficult to access the entire data series for an activity (individual track points).
+Helper functions are provided for iterating over the track points in an activity and session:

     (require "activity-util.rkt")

     ;; Obtain the heart rate data series from an activity (define hr-series
-      (map-activity-trackpoints activtiy
+      (map-activity-trackpoints activity
          (lambda (prev next)
            (vector (assq1 'timestamp next)
                    (assq1 'heart-rate next)))))

-The `map-activity-trackpoints` function applies a function to each (PREV, NEXT) pair of trackpoints in an activtiy.
-This allows processing points individually, by looking just at the NEXT trackpoint or in pairs, for computing deltas.
+The `map-activity-trackpoints` function applies a function to each (PREV, NEXT) pair of trackpoints in an activity.
+This allows processing points individually, by looking just at the NEXT track point or in pairs, for computing deltas.

 Other useful helpers are: